THE MEANING OF HUMAN-COMPUTER INTERACTION

 starting with focus of the further consequences of the “profitability” of

-savings of manpower, as studied by, say, (in Swedish) Christer Sanne's Arbetets Tid [The Time of Work] and Keynes Barnbarn [Keynes' Grandchildren], and
+savings of manpower, as studied by, say, (in Swedish) Christer Sanne's Arbetets Tid [The Time of Work] and Keynes Barnbarn [Keynes'

-more recently Roland Paulsen's Empty Labor.
-It
+Paulsen's Empty Labor.
+It reminds the

-introduction of International European Article Number (EAN),
+of International European Article Number (EAN),

 this without considering that the result would be not the shortening of